 Hoists and Lifting

 For an older person or someone living with complex physical disabilities, accepting care and support with day-to-day activities can be challenging.
-Especially when your mobility becomes limited and you’re faced with the loss of your sense of independence, you may feel confused, fearful, guilty or even angry.
+Especially when your mobility becomes limited.
+You’re faced with the loss of your sense of independence.
+This may make you feel confused, fearful, guilty or even angry.

 Care may come from a variety of places.
 For instance from relatives and friends to care assistants.
 A range of equipment such as a wheelchair, stairlift, access ramp, lift and hoist could be required.